Limited Edition Artist Series - Matt Beard "Reflection"

 This super rad towel is a collaboration with California surf artist Matt Beard.

-New for 2019 our heavier-weight microfiber!
+New heavier-weight microfiber!
 This microfiber towel gives you improved grip for sweaty yoga or a soft place for your Yin practice.
 We highly recommend spraying some water on it before practice for good grip - mainly just where your hands and feet go in down dog.
 More sweat, more grip!
 72˝ x 24˝ super absorbent microfiber that fits your mat perfectly.

 Be sure to check out his art at mattbeardart.com